GoogleCloudPlatform/nodejs-docs-samples/.github/config/README.md

 If you have a valid reason to use a different timeout, please provide a justification as a `_comment`.

+There is a hard limit of 120 minutes that cannot be overriden.

 > **Note**: In the future, we might implement automatic checks to validate that tests run fast to safely reduce the default timeout.